nmajor/nmajor-src/_posts/2018-07-25-making-redux-middleware-for-websockets.md

       applyMiddleware(cableMiddleware())
     );

-Our other file is actually exporting a middleware creator function, so don't forget to execute the cableMiddleware function when applying it to redux.
+Since other file is actually exporting a higher-order function, don't forget to execute the cableMiddleware function when applying it to redux.
 This will also create the Action Cable connection only once when the store loads so we don't have to worry about creating a new connection every time.

 ### Our New Action Creators